-Details and supporting information are provided in the NI43-101 Technical Report posted on www.sedar.com and in the Company's news release, both dated January 10, 2018.
-Additional mineralization subsequently drilled at Boundary Main Zone, Boundary West Zone, Tom North Zone and End Zone as well as step out drill holes at Tom and Jason will be considered in a future updated mineral resource estimate for the Property.
+Details and supporting information are provided in the NI43-101 Technical Report posted on www.sedarplus.ca and in the Company's news release, both dated January 10, 2018.
+Additional mineralization subsequently drilled at Boundary Main Zone, Boundary West Zone, Tom North Zone and End Zone as well as additional drill holes at Tom and Jason will be considered in a future mineral resource update.